maxiappleton/backbone-todo-app/README.md

 # Backbone Todo App

-Todo management application built using Backbone.js, Express, Handlebars and jQuery, using JSON Server for the back-end (https://github.com/typicode/json-server).
+Todo management application built using Express and MongoDB on the back-end and Backbone.js, Handlebars and jQuery on the front-end.

 ## Getting Started